ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Discovering Resources in The EarthCODE Catalog.md

 - Products
 - Processes

-Each element lists number of objects of selected type, which are in turn represented as a STAC Catalogue or STAC Collection.
+Each element lists number of objects of selected type, which are in turn represented as a STAC Catalog or STAC Collection.
 These objects use the OSC STAC extension to reference elements of other groups they are associated with. e.g a Product has an "osc:variables" field, that lists the measurement variables this product is comprised of.
 More information on how the items are linked in **Contribution** section).

 ![STACBrowser-OSC](https://github.com/EOEPCA/open-science-catalog-metadata/assets/120453810/257daa0c-a567-4ed2-a8bc-3fb594079b2c)

-**Overview** button on the top of the page provides possibility to navigate between folders in current Open Science Data Catalogue structure.
+**Overview** button on the top of the page provides possibility to navigate between folders in current Open Science Catalog structure.
 It also gives access to a list of STAC Static Catalogs and STAC APIs available under STAC Index.

 STAC Browser allows to filter existing catalogs by their title, order them by name and display as tiles or list.
 As a minimum requirement for each STAC catalog, the date of the latest update is provided in metadata field.